-- Keeping In touch Days (KIT) are encouraged especially to complete training necessary for return to work during Maternity Leave. - Staff within the OPCC are Domestic Violence Champions having completed DV training. - The OPCC uses Positive action for recruitment, eg targeting young people to become independent custody visitors. - We are part of the Menopause Action Group who are progressing projects to accommodate reasonable adjustments which will not only help those who are suffering symptoms, but can be useful to other diseases. - The OPCC operates a flexible working policy (eg working part time, flexible retirement) - All staff agree a Personal Development Plan with their line manager, to identify professional and personal development needs and opportunities to support them in their role. - Awareness training for staff concerning Domestic Violence. - An annual staff training programme has been developed which includes health and safety, stress awareness, equality and diversity. - The OPCC has introduced a new approach to staff Performance Development Reviews (PDR) that encourages individuals and their managers to have a conversation that is purposeful, collaborative and supportive.
+- Keeping In touch Days (KIT) are encouraged especially to complete training necessary for return to work during Maternity Leave. - Staff within the OPCC are Domestic Violence Champions having completed DV training. - The OPCC uses Positive Action for recruitment, e.g. targeting young people to become independent custody visitors. - We are part of the Menopause Action Group who are progressing projects to accommodate reasonable adjustments which will not only help those who are suffering symptoms but can be useful to other diseases. - The OPCC operates a flexible working policy (eg working part time, flexible retirement) - All staff agree a Personal Development Plan with their line manager, to identify professional and personal development needs and opportunities to support them in their role. - Awareness training for staff concerning Domestic Violence. - An annual staff training programme has been developed which includes health and safety, stress awareness, equality and diversity. - The OPCC has introduced a new approach to staff Performance Development Reviews (PDR) that encourages individuals and their managers to have a conversation that is purposeful, collaborative and supportive.
 These Strength Based Conversations (SBC) recognise that everyone has a unique set of strengths and capabilities and each person has the potential to grow as individuals and collectively as a team.
-The SBC values people for their contribution and helps them to work to their full potential.
+The SBC values people for their contribution and helps them to work to their full potential. - On a monthly basis all OPCC have an 'informal team' meeting where they can meet with colleagues and discuss issues outside the working environment.
+This enables everyone to understand individuals and create a supportive group culture. - During March, the Government lockdown due to the Coronavirus Pandemic resulted in all staff working from home.
+To ensure continued peer support a WhatsApp group was created to help staff keep in contact with each other whilst being isolated.